RobinLinus/coins-legacy/notes/coins-protocol.md

 - Validators have to mark their funding transactions by mining a certain transaction hash.
 This way, a bitcoin block header and a list of the hashes of all transactions is sufficient to scan a block for funding transactions.
   - The same principle applies to punishment transactions.
 (Assuming `SIGHASH_NOINPUT`)
   - Redeem transactions can be ignored because validators are removed as soon as their time lock opens.
 The moment when they redeem their funds is not important.
-  - This filters the block size down to about `3000 TX/block * 32 bytes/TX ~ 96 kBytes/block`
+  - This filters the block size down to about `3000 TX/block * 32 bytes/TX ~ 96 kBytes/block`.
+This is about 90% less than downloading a full block.
+  - ( Downside is the computational cost for the TX.
+Mining a collision resistancy of 1/10000 took me 2.5s on an iphone.
+In our case that's a neglectable once-per-year cost.
+For LN transactions this would we way too slow though?
+Note that this could be done in a privacy preserving way.
+The hash prefix does not have to be zeros.
+It can be any bit string, hiding your identity )

 ## Withholding Attacks